Jigsaw City

 Baba Yaga Lives!

-Baba Yaga started out wanting to live a little longer, falling to the temptations of necromancy to extend her life, gaining a mere decade or so with each human soul she consumes.
-Eventually growing dissatisfied with such meager fare, she turns her attention to consuming the souls of magical creatures for the extra power they contain and her body slowly becomes more magic than flesh, transforming her into a thaumavore.
+Baba Yaga started out wanting to live a little longer, falling to the temptations of necromancy to extend her life, gaining a mere decade or so with each human soul she consumed.
+Eventually growing dissatisfied with such meager fare, she turned her attention to consuming the souls of magical creatures for the extra power they contain and her body slowly became more magic than flesh, transforming her into a thaumavore.

 However, with the rise of science and magical creatures of the galaxy growing wise to her tricks, there’s precious little for her to eat.
 She can’t afford the hefty price enchanted items sell for on the galactic market and finds their weak magic unsatisfying, anyway, but she does come across a rare and undervalued curio: one of the hexagonal coins that make up the magical City of Kurg, an object so impossibly filled with magic, it has the power to resist her every attempt to consume it!

 She seeks to unlock the hidden power of the coin, hoping to extend her life until the end of time with its nearly limitless magic.
-Unfortunately for her, not just anyone can access the magic of Kurg, something only a city administrator can do.
-Learning this fact by touching the mind of the coin, she seeks a conversation with Nicole, the only available administrator.
+Unfortunately for her, not just anyone can access the magic of Kurg, something only a city administrator can authorize.
+Learning this fact by touching the mind of the coin, she seeks a conversation with Nicole, who happens to be an administrator.

 Will Nicole overcome the crone’s superior, time-tested spells or will Nicole, as an extension of Kurg, become Baba Yaga’s living larder?